Rules

 The following is a brief guide to the FA Rules for Walking Football which will be applied to the matches

 No Running – Walking is defined as ‘always having at least one foot in contact with the ground’.
 The referee will award an indirect free kick against any player who is seen to be not walking and will be taken from where the offence took place.
-N.B Running is not permitted off the ball either.

-All Free Kicks – Awarded will be IN-DIRECT with the exception of a penalty kick.
+All Free Kicks – Awarded will be IN-DIRECT with the exception of a penalty kick and a corner kick.
 All opposing team players must retire 3 metres from the ball.
-Players taking the free kick cannot kick the ball directly at an opponent, if they do so a free kick is given to the defending team.

-Overhead Height - The ball shall not be allowed above head height or the height of the crossbar whichever is higher, if this does happen an indirect free kick will be awarded to the opposition team from where the offence took place.
-Any shot parried above head height by the goalkeeper shall result in a free kick or throw to the goalkeeper.
+Overhead Height Definition - The ball shall not be allowed above the height of the crossbar, if this does happen an indirect free kick will be awarded to the opposition team from where the offence took place.

 Any ball played against an opponent, except the goalkeepers, that goes above head height will result in an indirect free kick to the opposing team of the player who last touched the ball.

 Physical Contact – no overzealous / aggressive challenges or slide tackles are permitted.
 Any infringement of this rule will result in an indirect free kick to the opposing team.
 All players are encouraged to defend within half a metre of an opponent.
+Any challenge from behind or through an opponents legs are not allowed.

 Back Passes - A goalkeeper is permitted to pick the ball up from a back pass but cannot touch the ball with any part of the body from a consecutive back pass from the same player which will result in an indirect free kick.
 Goalkeepers are permitted to kick the ball from ground or throw the ball under arm only in open play.

+Ball out of play/restarts - All balls out of play will be kicked into play.
 In all instances all opposing players must be 3 metres away when the ball is being passed back into play.

 Goal kicks - Must be underarm throw in or a kick in from the floor by the Goalkeeper from anywhere inside the area.
 In open play Goalkeepers must play the ball within a 6 second period or an indirect free kick is awarded to the opposition.

 Player conduct – A blue card replaces the yellow card and is awarded to any player committing 3 of the same offence, especially running, or a single offence that would normally be a yellow card.
-A player awarded a blue card will be sent to a sin bin for a period of 2 minutes.
+A player awarded a blue card will be sent to a sin bin for a minimum period of 2 minutes.

-Walking Football - Laws of the Game Revised February 2023
+Walking Football - Laws of the Game Revised February 2025

 FA Walking Football - Laws of the Game 2023 Expanded & Explained